KellerJordan/modded-nanogpt/records/track_1_short/2025-12-14_PartialKeyOffset/README.md

 ## New WR 128.8s: Partial Key Offset

-Four updates, for roughly 2.4s improvement:
+Five updates, for roughly 2.4s improvement:
 1. Implement a partial key offset for the long sliding windows
 2. Merge the `x_lambda*x + x0_lambda*x0` for layer 0 into (x_lambda+x0_lambda)*x.
 And clean up the code to properly represent the 11 layer model.
 3. Drop 50 steps.
 (60ms per step)